MS in Applied Behavior Analysis

 Each student must file an application for Advancement to Candidacy, indicating a proposed program of graduate study.
 This procedure should begin as soon as the classified graduate student has:

-• taken the Writing Placement for Graduate Students (WPG) or taken a Graduate Writing Intensive (GWI) course in their discipline within the first two semesters of coursework at California State University, Sacramento, or secured approval for a WPG waiver.
+- taken a Graduate Writing Intensive (GWI) course in their discipline within the first two semesters of coursework at California State University, Sacramento.

 The student will complete the Advancement to Candidacy form after planning a degree program in consultation with a Psychology advisor and members of the student's thesis/project committee.
 The completed form is then returned to the Office of Graduate Studies for approval.